Lindsey Graham: Fiscal Responsibility Act of 2023

+Arctic Frost investigation

+In October 2025, documents released by Senator Chuck Grassley showed that Graham was among nine Republican lawmakers whose phone metadata the FBI obtained as part of the Arctic Frost investigation into efforts to overturn the 2020 presidential election.
+The FBI obtained toll records—which include call times, numbers dialed, and duration, but not call content—covering January 4–7, 2021.
+Graham said that both his personal and government phone records were subpoenaed.
+After legislation passed allowing senators to sue for damages if their phone records were obtained without notification, Graham announced he would pursue legal action against the Department of Justice, former Special Counsel Jack Smith, and Verizon.
+He told reporters he intended to seek "far more" than the $500,000 minimum specified in the law, saying he wanted to "make it so painful no one ever does this again".

 Campaign contributions

+According to a 2013 analysis by the Center for Public Integrity, Graham received about $223,000 in campaign contributions bundled by lobbyists during the 2011–12 election cycle, about 10.3% of his campaign funds.
+The analysis ranked him as having the second highest proportion of lobbyist-bundled contributions among members of Congress during that period.
+Graham was not up for reelection until 2014.
+His bundlers included organizations and lobbyists whose positions Graham endorsed.

 In 2016, The Boston Globe reported that Graham was "the only Republican recipient of money from a major Democratic donor now facing scrutiny for some questionable campaign donation habits."
 The Thornton Law Firm is nationally known for its expertise in asbestos-related litigation.
 Over a ten-year period, Graham received $62,800 in campaign contributions from the firm's partners.
 The Boston Globe found that the firm, in almost every case, would reimburse partners' political contributions—in the exact amount—within 10 days of the contributions being made.
 Between 2010 and 2014, the firm's partners and one of their wives contributed $1.6 million to politicians; $1.4 million was given back to the partners from the firm.
 The firm told reporters that according to outside consultants the practice was not unlawful because the checks are not bonuses, instead coming out of the partners' firm equity accounts.

 A spokesman for Graham said that Graham would return the money he received from the firm's lawyers if the law firm were indicted or convicted on corruption charges.